-With these lasting effects over the long term(78), breastfeeding is likely to be cost effective as a disease prevention measure.
-It is crucial, nevertheless, that public health advocacy addresses significant workplace and cultural Chronic disease and infant nutrition barriers to breast-feeding to avoid breast-feeding promotion imposing economic and other costs on women(23,109).
+With these lasting effects over the long term(78), breast-feeding is likely to be cost effective as a disease prevention measure.
+It is crucial, nevertheless, that public health advocacy addresses significant workplace and cultural barriers to breast-feeding to avoid breast-feeding promotion imposing economic and other costs on women (23,109).
 Further research is needed to quantify these costs and cost savings, but meanwhile, it would seem that implementing cost-effective interventions to support breast-feeding could be an important element of strategies to restrain future escalation of health costs of chronic disease burdens.